indexdata/folio-import/doc/migration_process.md

 ### Create the actual-cost bills

 The Makefile will download relevant users and items from FOLIO.
 Then it will make the bills objects.
-Thois needs to get new users and items files because theeir status changed.
+Thois needs to get new users and items files because their status changed.

 ```
 cd ~/stc